mika-archived/SharpX/docs/attributes.md

 # Attributes

-In ShaderSharp, you can control the shader output by using Attributes.
+In SharpX, you can control the shader output by using Attributes.

 ## ComponentAttribute

 `ComponentAttribute` can be used to output the properties and fields defined in class, interface, record, and others as a `struct` structure.
-This Attribute is also used in `ShaderSharp.Library.Primitives` and can be used to create C# wrappers for existing types defined in the shader side.
+This Attribute is also used in `SharpX.Library.Primitives` and can be used to create C# wrappers for existing types defined in the shader side.

 ### Example